arrow_icon

 Discomfort or Sensitivity

-You may feel some sensitivity or discomfort when the anaesthesia for the new crown wears off.
+You may feel some sensitivity or discomfort when the anaesthesia for the dental crown procedure wears off.
 If the tooth with the crown has an intact nerve, you may feel some sensitivity to hot or cold foods.
 In this case, you may want to use toothpaste specifically meant for sensitive teeth.

 There might also be pain when you bite down, and this normally signifies that the crown is too high on the tooth.
 In this case, you may wish to visit your dentist to fix the issue.